Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Conclusions

 \section{Conclusions}

-The apparent incompatibility between the requirement of field theories for locally describing the interactions between particles and the extended use of the canonical quantization process seems to have found, at least in principle, a solution in the \textsc{mhf}.
-As we showed in this article, it is feasible to use this formalism to construct a description of the complete (particle$+$electromagnetic field) system that is suitable for a canonical treatment and, at the same time, treats all space-time coordinates symmetrically.
-The pivotal element of such a description is an unambiguous Lorentz-covariant \textsc{pb}, Eqs. (\ref{PoissonBracket}) and (\ref{PoissonBracketDiffertTime}), which not only reproduces the well-known results from the conventional formulations of field theories, but also converges to the standard \textsc{pb} when reduced to its non-covariant form.
-On this basis, we obtained the \textsc{pb} of the canonical variables of the particle and of the field, Eqs. (\ref{ParPoisson}) and (\ref{PoissonBracketPartCan}).
-These results constitute a generalization of the canonical \textsc{pb} of non-relativistic classical mechanics and might be taken as the departure point for the future development of a manifestly Lorentz-covariant quantization process.
+The apparent incompatibility between the requirement of field theories for locally describing the interactions between particles and the extended use of the canonical quantization process seems to have found, at least in principle, a solution in the MHF.
+As we showed in this article, it is feasible to use this formalism to construct a description of the complete (particle$+$electromagnetic radiation field) system that is suitable for a canonical treatment and, at the same time, treats all space-time coordinates symmetrically.
+The pivotal element of such a description is an unambiguous Lorentz-covariant PB, Eqs. (\ref{PoissonBracket}) and (\ref{PoissonBracketDiffertTime}), which not only reproduces the well-known results from the conventional formulations of field theories, but also contains the standard (non-covariant) PB for an electromagnetic radiation field when reduced to its non-covariant form.
+On this basis, we obtained the PB of the canonical variables of the particle and of the field, Eqs. (\ref{ParPoisson}) and (\ref{PoissonBracketPartCan}).
+These results constitute a generalization of the canonical PB of non-relativistic classical mechanics and might be taken as the departure point to generalize Cetto's approach to the quantization of the electromagnetic radiation field and, therefore, develop a manifestly Lorentz-covariant quantization process for such a field.

+The generalization of the PB in Eqs. (\ref{PoissonBracket}) and (\ref{PoissonBracketDiffertTime}) for arbitrary values of the gauge-fixing parameter, other than that associated with the Lorentz gauge, remains to be done in order to construct a Lorentz-covariant generalization of canonical quantization for general fields. \textbf{Acknowledgments:} The author would like to thank two anonymous reviewers for their very helpful comments. \textbf{Funding information:} Not applicable.